The Biden administration said insurers must cover home COVID tests. It didn’t say how. - NewsBreak

 The insurance company paid me interest — because they couldn’t process my claim right away.
 They couldn’t process it right away because of a policy that saw fit to entrust a medical claim to some tired lady in Idaho.
 And that lady’s claim, it turns out, had indeed been filed wrong.

 The post The Biden administration said insurers must cover home COVID tests.
-It didn’t say how. appeared first on Idaho Capital Sun .
+It didn’t say how. appeared first on Alaska Beacon .

 Comments / 0